-If your rear end collision resulted in a serious injury and was due to another driver’s negligence, you may be entitled to compensation.
+If your rear-end collision resulted in a severe injury and was due to another driver’s negligence, you may be entitled to compensation.

-Although it may seem that the tailing driver is always at fault in a rear end collision, this is not always the case.
-Rear end collision negligence can actually be quite complex.
+Rear-end collision negligence can be quite complex.
+Although it may seem that the tailing driver is always at fault in a rear-end collision, this is not always the case.
 For example, there might have been a chain reaction in which three or more cars hit the cars in front of them.
-In other cases, you yourself might be at fault because your vehicle had a broken brake, or taillights or were unlawfully stopped in the roadway.
+In other cases, you might be at fault because your vehicle had a broken brake or taillight or was unlawfully stopped in the roadway.

-In order to prove negligence, you must show that the other driver’s actions were the direct cause of the accident and any subsequent injuries and losses.
-As traffic laws and the events surrounding an accident can be complex, it’s important that you have an experienced attorney helping you investigate and analyze your case.
+To prove negligence, you must show that the other driver’s actions were the direct cause of the accident and any subsequent injuries and losses.
+As traffic laws and the events surrounding an accident can be complex, you must have an experienced attorney helping you investigate and analyze your case.

 - Speed and position of the cars